-We have also reported that the Department of State has not established performance indicators for its Caribbean Basin Security Initiative to facilitate performance evaluation across agencies, countries, and activities, inhibiting the assessment of the program's progress to reduce illicit drug trafficking.74 The State Department agreed with our recommendation to develop and implement a data management system for centrally collecting reliable program monitoring data.
+We have also reported that the Department of State has not established performance indicators for its Caribbean Basin Security Initiative to facilitate performance evaluation across agencies, countries, and activities, inhibiting the assessment of the program's progress to reduce illicit drug trafficking.
+The State Department agreed with our recommendation to develop and implement a data management system for centrally collecting reliable program monitoring data.
 The State Department has not yet implemented this recommendation.
-Without robust assessments of how specific programs help to achieve the goals of the National Drug Control Strategy, federal agencies may be unable to make any needed adjustments to their strategies.
+Without robust assessments of how specific programs help to achieve the goals of the National Drug Control Strategy, federal agencies may be unable to demonstrate progress in addressing the drug crisis, and may be unable to make any needed adjustments to their strategies.